KripkesBeard/KripkesBeard.github.io/index.md

 criticism of the book is that it can be hard to place the ideas it teaches into context.
 Many of the ideas the book discusses are ideas you would learn under different names or less technically in a more traditional introduction to programming.
 This project is my attempt to place each section/chapter of the book into more traditional jargon and to have it act as a reference guide for anyone trying to work through SICP.
 Importantly, this is not a distillation of or substitute for the book;
 my goal is to outline sign posts of the main ideas and to put them into the context of every day programming terminology.
+One quick example: Despite having an entire section, comprising five chapters, on the topic of abstract data representation, the book does not use the phrase "abstract data type" once (it does appear in the title of a paper in the bibliography).
+Surely this can be a cause for confusion (it was for me personally at the start of my CS career), "are these data abstractions the same as the abstract data types I'm learning about everywhere else?"
+Of course they are, but the book does not say so.
+One goal of SICP in Context is to clear these types of confusions up.